naturalis/orchids/README.md

 The PHYLIP files are then analyzed with PhyML using a shell script that has the search parameters embedded in it ([script/phyml.sh](script/phyml.sh)).
 Inference goes very fast, at most a few minutes.

+### New approach

+We have concluded that it would be more persuasive to have support values on every node in the gene trees, and ideally these would not be bootstrap values but Bayesian posterior probabilities.
+To this end the following steps need to happen:

+- choose a program to do the Bayesian phylogenetic inference.
+The best option is probably to go with [MrBayes](http://mrbayes.sourceforge.net/) because there are very many online tutorials for it.
+- convert the codon.aln.fasta files to the input that MrBayes accepts, which is NEXUS.
+This can for example be done using the [AlignIO](http://biopython.org/wiki/AlignIO) module in BioPython.
+- run MrBayes as per the tutorial.
+This includes building a consensus tree (using the `sumt` command).

+Ideally, all these steps are recorded in a shell script so that everything is reproducible.
+For example, have a script `mrbayes.sh` in the root of the repository, and inside that script have the commands i) to do the conversions from FASTA to NEXUS; ii) actually invoke and run mrbayes; iii) produce the summary output.
+Any "sub" scripts, e.g. to do the file conversion should go in the `script` directory.

 ## dN/dS analysis